Sales Representative, Senior Vice President - Sales,

 Multiple offers seem to be lessening – not due to lack of interest but due to a lack of desire to compete and push the price too high,

 “I welcome change,” says Richard.
 “In fact, the only constant in our real estate business is change.”

-If a client wants to buy a house just to win the contest then that’s the wrong reason to stay locked in a bidding war.
+If a client wants to buy a house just to win the contest then, in Mr. Silver’s opinion, that’s the wrong reason to stay locked in a bidding war.

 I was recently interviewed by Ray Wood for the Top Agents Playbook.
 It was a great opportunity to share some of my experiences with using technology in the real estate business.
 As many of you know, I'm a big fan of new technologies and I enjoy testing them and implementing to make our work more efficient and to often more enjoyable and fun.

 Richard Silver talking about marketing to international buyers and sellers and how to ask the right questions to set yourself up for success.